kk-das/kktestlearning/README.md

 # kktestlearning

-This is for learning purpose
+This is for learning purpose only